New Pentagon leader Shanahan makes clear his focus is China

 The Trump administration has had a rocky relationship with China.
 Like the Obama administration, President Donald Trump's government is concerned by what it calls China's militarization of disputed areas in the South China Sea and by its advances in certain high-tech weaponry.

+With Shanahan moving up from deputy secretary to acting secretary, at least temporarily, the Pentagon's budget chief, David Norquist, has been chosen to fill in as the deputy, according to Pentagon spokesman Tom Crosson.

-As acting defense secretary, Shanahan has all the authorities of a permanent secretary.
+As acting secretary, Shanahan has all the authorities of a permanent secretary.
 It's unclear whether Trump will nominate Shanahan as Mattis' successor or will chose someone else.
 Shanahan had been the deputy secretary since July 2017.
 He spent his entire career with the Boeing Co. and has no prior government experience.

 Mattis, a retired Marine general, submitted his resignation on Dec.
 20 after a series of policy disagreements with Trump, including the president's decision to withdraw troops from Syria.
 Mattis said he would stay until the end of February, but on Dec.
 23 Trump announced that Shanahan would take over Jan.
 1, speeding up Mattis' departure.